-During FY 2022-23, the County plans to continue supporting the Roadmap for Success - Candidacy Assessment and Reentry Team, Community Based Supervision, and the Impact Services Unit, as well as the Juvenile Justice Services contract(s) established as a result of the RFP for an array community based intervention services for youth and their families.
+During FY 2023-24, the County plans to continue supporting the Roadmap for Success - Candidacy Assessment and Reentry Team, Community Based Supervision, and the Impact Services Unit, as well as the Juvenile Justice Services contract(s) established as a result of the RFP for an array community based intervention services for youth and their families.
+Starting in FY 2023-24, JJCPA funding will be utilized in coordination with YOBG to support the Juvenile Sex Offender and Arson unit.
 Probation continues to focus on structured case management skill development for probation officers working to keep children and families together with an emphasis on trauma informed practices, child and family teaming, and best practices as referenced in Section C. Juvenile Justice Action Strategy, Juvenile Field Services, page 16 of this plan.